tsengyuhan/EMIL-Documentation/Prototype v1/README.md

 This verion is ordered from [**PCBWay**](https://www.pcbway.com/).
 The main process is:

 1. Prepare *Gerber file*, *BOM*, and *Centroid file*.
-There are some manufacturing limits, pleas check [their capabilities](https://www.pcbway.com/capabilities.html).
+There are some manufacturing limits, please check [their capabilities](https://www.pcbway.com/capabilities.html).
 Also, check [file requirements](https://www.pcbway.com/assembly-file-requirements.html) for preparing BOM and centroid file.

 2. Use **Instant Quote** to submit your order.
 ![Instant quote on website](/Prototype%20v1/assests/instant%20quote_PCBWay.png)